Gu-Youngfeng/PATool/README.md

 See more detials at <a href="http://junit.org/junit4/">http://junit.org/junit4/</a>.

 ### 2. Javaslicer
 Javaslicer is a <code>dynamic backward slicing tool</code> for Java code, it can give the slices(relavent statements) of specific lines or variables.
+Note that Javaslicer only support JDK 1.6 and 1.7(but NOT JDK1.8).
+Additionally, we'd better use this tool on Linux platform.

 See more detials at <a href="https://github.com/hammacher/javaslicer">https://github.com/hammacher/javaslicer</a>.